 Networking.
 The conference is structured to facilitate networking and promote lasting relationships.
-About half of the attendees have leadership roles like CEO, vice president, or director.
-Over two-thirds have five or more years of clinical research experience.
-As a result, networking is very productive.
+Two-thirds of attendees have five or more years of clinical research experience, so networking is very productive.
 Meet people from all sides of the table in an open, friendly and energetic environment.
 Read an article.
 Speakers are generally very accessible during the conference.
 Help us build the clinical research community!

 Attendance.
 Conference registration fees cover all meeting activities.
 You may attend any session in any track, workshops, and all conference networking functions -- luncheons, networking breaks, evening reception, and more!
 Save with early-bird specials.
 Register today!
 Dress is business casual.
 Meeting rooms can be cool, so bring a sweater or light jacket.